aszasz/BRT_Planning_Guide_4th_Edition/intersection_and_signal_control/introduction.md

 - Improperly designed and channelised intersections;
 - Badly placed bus stops or unregulated stopping of public transport vehicles.

 Quite often a new BRT system can lead to a reduction of the number of lanes available to mixed traffic.
-While ideally the removal of a large number of buses from the mixed traffic lanes will avoid worsening congestion in the mixed traffic lanes, this is not always possible, and mixed traffic saturation may increase
+While ideally the removal of a large number of buses from the mixed traffic lanes will avoid worsening congestion in the mixed traffic lanes, this is not always possible, and mixed traffic saturation level may increase

-Figure \fignum corridor-saturation illustrates the vehicular demand saturation level along a planned BRT corridor and what could be expected if one lane is removed.
+Figure \fignum(corridor-saturation) illustrates the vehicular demand saturation level along a planned BRT corridor and what could be expected if one lane is removed.

 ![corridor-saturation](img/corridor-sat-3ed9.3.png "Current demand saturation level for mixed traffic can be expected to off-set with the transference of one lane to the planned BRT system.")

 The most serious bottlenecks -- points A , B and E -- are signalised intersections.
 Point C might be a bridge or tunnel where, for example, lanes are reduced from 3 to 2, increasing saturation by 50 percent.
 Point D might be a popular destination like a shopping mall where an extra volume of vehicles enters the road, increasing saturation.
 It might also be a popular bus interchange, a street market, or an area with regulated on-street parking area.

-If no measures to mitigate the lane removal due to the BRT implementation, congestion restricted to point B, will  occur at A, B, C and E. These points now require more careful attention.
+If no measures to mitigate the lane removal due to the BRT implementation are made, congestion restricted to point B, will  occur at A, B, C and E. These points now require more careful attention.

 ### Solution approach